Good Housekeeping wrote a profile on Grace Abbott, naming her the 5th most influential woman alive in 1931. Read the story here.

 Abbott briefly returned to Chicago to serve as executive secretary of the Illinois State Immigrants Commission and then as chair of the child labor section, Illinois State Children's Commission.
 Then in 1921, President Warren G. Harding appointed her as chief of the Children's Bureau.
 Her many accomplishments included the passage of the Sheppard-Towner Act.
 This law provided the first federal grants to aid the social welfare of children.
 It also authorized government cooperation with the states in promoting maternal and child health.

 Abbott pioneered the process of collecting and incorporating sociological data relating to child labor, juvenile delinquency, and dependancy and on the work of local and private agencies into the lawmaking process.
-Her leadership helped fund over 100 social research investigations, many of which were conducted by the School of Social Service Administration.
+Her leadership helped fund over 100 social research investigations, many of which were conducted by the Crown Family School (then called the School of Social Service Administration).
 Among the most important of these studies were: "Maternal Mortality in 15 States," "Children in Agriculture," Children in Street Work," Illegally Employed Minors and Workmen's Compensation," and "Youth and Crime."
 In 1929, she responded to the Depression by advocating for federal aid for relief and collected and distributed to national agencies relief reports from 203 cities.

 In addition to her responsibilities at the Children’s Bureau, from 1922 to 1934 Abbott was the official representative of the U.S. on the League of Nations' advisory committees on trafficking of women and on child welfare.
 She also served as President of the National Conference of Social Work and on the committee organizing the first Conference on Social Work, held in Paris in 1928.